Highlights on day four of the Commonwealth Games

 Fiji’s Apolonia Vaivai won bronze with a combined total of 216kgs.

-Australia’s Jemima Montag won the women’s 20km walk after her compatriot Claire Tallent was disqualified about two kilometers from the finish and just after she had reeled in and passed the 20-year-old to take the lead.
+Australia’s Jemima Montag won the women’s 20km walk after her compatriot Claire Tallent was disqualified about two kilometres from the finish and just after she had reeled in and passed the 20-year-old to take the lead.

 “That’s not the way I wanted to win the gold medal with a close team mate being relegated to the sidelines, but you can’t let it affect your focus,” Montag said.
 “Claire will come back.”